Managing Different Brains

 Different Brains, Same Team: Strategies to Support Library Staff

-In this session, we’ll explore what it really looks like to manage neurodivergent library staff day to day, particularly when differences in communication, information processing styles, or sensory needs lead to tension between co-workers.
-You will examine practical strategies for coaching employees through misunderstandings and navigating conflict.
-Drawing on stories from neurodivergent library employees, this presentation centers relationship-building, clear communication, and management approaches that help teams work together more effectively while honoring individual differences.
+In this session, you’ll explore what it actually looks like to manage neurodivergent library staff day to day, especially when differences in communication, processing styles, or sensory needs create tension between coworkers.
+You’ll learn practical ways to coach through misunderstandings, navigate conflict, and build stronger working relationships.
+Drawing on real experiences from neurodivergent library staff, this session focuses on clear communication and management approaches that help teams work better together while respecting individual differences.

 Break | 3:00–3:10 pm ET